shopware/docs/products/extensions/b2b-suite/guides/core/overload-classes.md

 ## Description

-To add new functionality or overload existing classes to change functionality, the B2B-Suite uses the [Dependency Injection](../../../../../guides/plugins/plugins/plugin-fundamentals/dependency-injection.md) as an extension system instead of events and hooks, which Shopware uses.
+To add new functionality or overload existing classes to change functionality, the B2B Suite uses the [Dependency Injection](../../../../../guides/plugins/plugins/plugin-fundamentals/dependency-injection.md) as an extension system instead of events and hooks, which Shopware uses.

 ### How does a services.xml look like